mattyturn95/travel-app/README.md

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) in Google Dev tools(Galaxy S5, Pixel 2/Pixel 2 XL, iphone 5/SE/6/7/8 Plus, X, ipad and ipad Pro) and on multiple devices, mobile (iPhone 4, 5, 7: , OnePlus 6,Chrome and Safari) and otherwise(Macbook Air and Mac Desktop) to ensure compatibility and responsiveness.
 When testing the site on a OnePlus 6, I noticed that the second Triangle ended in the corner of the screen rather than the corner of the image.
 As a result, it appeared to be floating partway up the side of the image.
 Setting the bottom property to zero did not resolve the issue.
 I fixed this issue by using a calc value for this triangle's top property in css.
-The triangle's height was 200px and the background image's height was 100vh, so I set the top property to calc(100vh - 200px), placing the triangle the correct distance from the bottom of the image.
+The triangle's height was 200px and the background image's height was 100vh, so I set ```top``` to ```calc(100vh - 200px)```, placing the triangle the correct distance from the bottom of the image.

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+Under the settings tab of the repository in the GitHub Pages section, the source was set to master branch.
+Changes committed in the editor will update the site on GitHub pages accordingly.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named ```index.html```.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/stiofanEimeid/travel-app.git into your terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.
+In order to run a repository locally, the repository must be cloned.
+Copy the address ```https://github.com/stiofanEimeid/travel-app.git```, found on the main page of the repository after clicking the clone or download button.
+In your editor, open the terminal.
+Type git clone and paste the copied address.
+Press enter and the local clone will be created.
+In order to disconnect from this repository, type git remote rm into the terminal.

 ## Credits

 ### Media